Meet Our Staff

-Karen Alessi is our part-time Development Associate Director.
+Karen Alessi is our Development Associate Director.
 Hired in fall of 2015, Karen works in all aspects of fundraising for UCC including grant writing, donor development, and event planning.
 Karen has a background in health education program design, holds a Master’s degree in Public Health from Hunter College, and is a Certified Health Education Specialist.

 Meet the Board of Directors

 We're looking for new members to join our board, especially professional men and women who can help us locate and secure grants, provide financial advice and services, or provide legal assistance.

 Our Board Members bring with them new avenues for UCC to explore, and in exchange, they enjoy the opportunity to make a lasting, positive impact in our neighborhood.